6 Ways to Curb Spam Calls

 Swapping out your current phone number for a new one probably won’t affect the number of spam calls that ring your line, as most phone numbers have already been used previously.
 However, there are still ways to curb the encroach of spam calls, especially when you’re managing your calls with a Voice Over Internet Provider (VOIP) like CallTrackingMetrics.

-Courtney Tyson, a talented member of our Customer Success team, works with our clients every day to optimize their business communications.
+Courtney Tyson, Smart Route Podcast Host, and Strategic Partnership Manager works with our clients every day to optimize their business communications.
 We knew she’d be a great resource to learn more about combating spam calls.

 Courtney, what sort of issues are your clients having with spam calls?